Micronutrient testing, or nutrition blood tests, are often very insightful for helping people improve their health.

 Copper– tests for nutrient levels of copper are red blood cell copper, ceruloplasmin, and urine copper levels.
 Excess copper levels are just as common as deficiency due to the use of copper pipes or cookware which can lead to poisoning.

 Iodine-iodine deficiency is relatively common and you can test urinary iodine levels along with TSH, T3, and T4 levels to determine iodine status [R].
-Alternatively, you can help assure you are getting enough iodine by getting a high-quality multivitamin with minerals.
+Alternatively, you can help ensure you are getting enough iodine by getting a high-quality multivitamin with minerals.

 Iron-deficiency of iron is very common, so you should have your doctor check ferritin, transferrin saturation, and total iron-binding capacity to determine your levels [R].
 Contrary to popular thinking, hemoglobin levels aren’t adequate when screening for iron deficiency.
 Around half of women with iron deficiency have normal hemoglobin levels.